stevenrskelton/stevenrskelton.github.io/_posts/2013-12-28-real-time-data-mining-spark.md

 INFO storage.BlockManagerMasterActor$BlockManagerInfo: registering block manager localhost:49539 with 1194.6MB)
 ```

-If the RDD is large than the free memory (in this case 1194MB), it will be automatically paged to disk.
+If the RDD is larger than the free memory (in this case 1194MB), it will be automatically paged to disk.
 When this occurs
 it will show as

 ```